scottgriv/PRG-Personal-Repository-Guidelines/README.md

 - **Project Tier Table** - A table that is automatically generated using GitHub Actions and hosted using GitHub Pages that displays your categorized repositories.
 - **Project Tier Table Generator** - A python script and GitHub Action that is used to automatically generate a project tier table for your **PRG Collection**.
 - **Tier Badge** - A badge that is placed at the top of each repository `README` to indicate the tier of the repository.
+- **GitHub Portfolio** - Your entire collection of repositories on GitHub used for your portfolio.
+- **GitHub Portfolio Problem** - The problem of showcasing your GitHub portfolio, but not wanting to showcase every single repository you have created.
+- **README Driven Development (RDD)** - A methodology that forces you to think about what you're trying to build before you begin writing code.
+The practice of RDD is to write the `README` before writing any code.

 ## Getting Started